Last Updated on February 13, 2022 by Kari

-The first thing you read on the sales page for Lifebook Quest is that in just 30 days you are going to have a complete vision for your entire future.
+The first thing you read on the enrollment page for Lifebook Quest is that in just 30 days you are going to have a complete vision for your entire future.
 But, that’s not exactly true.

 Lifebook Quest is kind of like the 101 course in the Lifebook curriculum.
 It’s a course where you think about different areas of your life deeply by answering some questions that some people may never answer.
 And, when you are finished, if you want, you can move on to other Lifebook courses that apparently offer you a deeper look into your life.

 When we started Lifebook Quest, there were some people on the Facebook page taking the next level, which is called MyLO – My Lifebook Online.
 It’s offered through Mindvalley at certain times during the year, but there was not a lot of clarity around when.